 These may be either Club or private meetings, typically of one-week duration.
 Such meetings may need special arrangements for rescue and other insurance.

-Club members also organise a long summer Expedition which has for the last 30 years been to the Picos de Europa, Northern Spain.
-This Expedition is a separately constituted body, with its own committee and finances, and is governed for University purposes by the OU Exploration Club.
+Club members have in past years organised summer Expeditions to the Picos de Europa, Northern Spain.
+These Expeditions were each a separately constituted body, with its own committee and finances, and governed for University purposes by the OU Exploration Club.
+Any future such Expeditions will operate in a similar fashion.